CiscoSE/xmind-merge/README.md

 ## Motivation

-XMind 8 Pro includes a merge feature, but the newest application called just "XMind" (formerly "XMind Zen"), doesn't include this feature.
+XMind 8 Pro includes a merge feature, but the newest application called just "XMind" (formerly "XMind Zen") didn't originally include this feature.
+As of mid-2021 there is now a merge feature in XMind, however it is still fairly basic.
 This utility takes some of the functionality from the classic XMind Pro merge feature and makes it more usable while being less error-prone when merging large numbers of mindmaps.

 ## Installation